SodiumZH/NFF-Girls/wiki/gameplay-en.md

 Befriending of most undead mobs requires this effect.

-It can be obtained by eating Soul Cake or Soul Cake Slice, or standing on a Soul Carpet.
+It can be obtained by eating Soul Cake or Soul Cake Slice, standing on a Soul Carpet or wear a Necromancer's Hat.

 ### Ender Protection